tommut/HttpRequester/src/readme.txt

 Fixed: PATCH was not working
 Fixed: couldn't execute custom Methods from the Raw Request dialog
+Fixed: Response pane would not update if empty contents were returned for an XML/JSON response.

 2.0 (10/7/2014):
  Added option to display response in an embedded browser.